Español English

 Prune faded flowers to favor the appearance of new inflorescences; cut above the 3rd leaf from the base of the plant.

-They are quite resistant plants to pests and diseases.
+Myosotis is a quite resistant plant to pests and diseases.

 Images of the plant Myosotis or Forget-me-nots